TrustAIoT/Federated-IoT-bed/Readme .md

 ```
 network-auto-configuration-master\Benchmarking
 ```
-Server-Side Federated Learning Operations: This script is responsible for managing the server-side operations in a federated learning setup.
+**Server-Side Federated Learning Operations**: This script is responsible for managing the server-side operations in a federated learning setup.
 Collects model updates from multiple clients and aggregates them to update the global model parameters also Sends the updated global model parameters back to the clients and Orchestrates the training rounds, ensuring synchronization between clients and the server.

 ### ' App.py ':